 Any party to the initial proceedings may apply to the Court for the revocation of a protection order (special guardianship).
-Child Protection and Family Support division will be notified if another party makes a revocation application to the Court.
+The Department will be notified if another party makes a revocation application to the Court.

 Only the CEO may apply to the Court for the revocation of a protection order (special guardianship) to replace it with another protection order.